-The Group's accounts are prepared in Euro ("EUR" or "€").
+The financial period of the Fund starts on 1 January and ends on 31 December.
+The Group's accounts are prepared in Euro ("EUR" or " \in ").

 The investment objective of the Fund will be to seek current income combined with long-term capital appreciation through investment directly or indirectly via its subsidiaries in a diversified portfolio of European Real Estate Assets exposed to logistics with a limited exposure to investments in cash in accordance with its investment objective and the investment guidelines.